Dream-Bean/FinalGame/README.md

 Commit #12: Created a new level, and am rebuilding many of the mechanics around it
             and the new tileset I have now.
 Cleaning up some of the extra files and unneeded code too.

+Commit #13: Made two basic levels that will be edited.
+Add turrets to level 2, and
+            am touching up their functionality.
+Have to fix the reset feature on them.